 So what does an automotive engineer really do?

 One of the first steps in becoming an automotive engineer is going to university.
 Most automotive engineers start out by studying Mechanical Engineering, but increasingly more specific Automotive Engineering degrees are becoming available.

-Don’t just look to apply in your home country - the automotive industry is truly international, and studying abroad might be your way into this popular job market.
-For a growing list of courses available world-wide please take a look at our International University Guide.
+The automotive industry is truly international, and studying abroad might be your way into this popular job market.
+For a growing list of courses available worldwide please take a look at our International University Guide.

-Once at University taking an internship can be a really important step on your route into automotive.
+Taking an internship at university can be a really important step on your route into automotive.
 Having the right internship on your CV is an announcement to the industry how passionate and dedicated you are to your career.
-If you decide to take an internship in another country don't forget to take advantage of the FISITA Travel Bursary.
+If you decide to take an internship abroad, don't forget to take advantage of the FISITA Travel Bursary.

 They think big

 The automotive industry represents some of the largest companies in the world, from car manufacturers to fuel specialists.
 As an engineer, you can expect to work for one of these industrial titans.
 FISITA’s Corporate Members are some of the most diverse and dynamic automotive companies, and if you are looking for a good place to start your career take a look at the graduate programmes offered by these companies.

 Automotive engineers and automotive companies exist all over the world, in completely different cultures and speak totally different languages.
 The automotive engineer needs to know how to communicate on a global level and have a horizon broader than just their own culture.

 A great way to be a part of this international community is to join an automotive engineering society in your county.
 FISITA exists as the global voice of the automotive engineering profession and aims to bring this community together and encourage the discussion and development of issues facing the international industry.
 To get involved and join your national society, take a look at FISITA’s list of Member Societies.